retalemine/vaadin-retale/mvnweb-vaadin/README.md

 * Test Cases

 ####Known Issues and Enhancements:
-* With product name not mentioned, upon entering price getting error.
+* With product name not mentioned, upon entering price getting error. ![][tick]
 * End user browser time should be chosen to display bill time.
 And subsequently need an analysis on mongodb date save w.r.t browser local time.
 * Enable user to define tax and tax groups.
 Also perform a business analysis on implication of each tax type especially the VAT tax which may vary across product category.
 * Noticeable size for 'bill me' button.
 * Include feature to cancel a bill.
-* Ensure that item quantity is not zero.
+* Ensure that item quantity is not zero. ![][tick]
 * Include feature to edit an billItem in table.
 * Include feature to enable cashier to input the received pay amount and display the pay back amount.
+* Container getting updated with duplicate values.
+Be it ProductNameCB container or the BillItemTB container.

 ####Commands:
 * Maven archetype
 ```